Rodeo & Judging

 Hometown: Sheffield, England

-In four years he has developed ten All-Conference players and placed twenty players at four year schools, including eleven at the NCAA Division I or II level.
-More importantly, seventeen of his sophomores have graduated with their Associates Degree, including two Academic All-Americans.
-He has also established a successful summer camp program, with 130 campers spending a week of their vacation in the Plainsmen gym this summer!
+In five years he has coached an All-Region player, thirteen All-Conference players and placed twenty four players at four year schools, including fifteen at the NCAA Division I or II level.
+More importantly, twenty one of his sophomores have graduated with their Associates Degree.
+He has also established a successful summer camp program, with over 120 campers spending a week of their vacation in the Plainsmen gym each year!

 Prior to arriving at Florida Tech he spent two years as an assistant coach at Neosho County Community College in Kansas and before that, one year as the head coach at Sarcoxie High School in Missouri.